How TMK Found Its Path

 "What started out on March 13 with 100 meals to hospitals and shelters quickly grew to 6,000 meals a day to 13 hospitals, four food pantries, three homeless shelters, three senior centers, public housing complexes in the Bronx and Queens, a Queens mosque and dozens of Covid-19-infected families."-Richard Morgan, The Washington Post

 There's No Stopping Here

 Now we're getting back to our original mission - this time we're sharing everything we're cooking with the entire city.

-Our locations in the Upper East Side, Brooklyn and the Upper West Side serve American food inspired by immigrants.
+Our locations in the Upper East Side, the Upper West Side, and Central Park serve American food inspired by immigrants.
 We aim to prove that shawarma and carnitas are just as American as hamburgers and apple pie.